pd95/Swiss-Birds-App/README.md

 ## Acknowledgments

-1. [Swiss Ornithological Institute](https://www.vogelwarte.ch) for their information gathering and their research and conservation projects to support our native birds.
-They have also a great website with much more information.
+1. [Swiss Ornithological Institute](https://www.vogelwarte.ch) for their information gathering, their research and conservation projects to support our native birds and their  very detailed and informative website with plenty of information.
-2. [@kocher_sandra](https://twitter.com/kocher_sandra) for the permission to her photograph of a Blue Tit as icon and start-up image
+2. [@kocher_sandra](https://twitter.com/kocher_sandra) for the permission to use her picture of a Blue Tit as icon and start-up image for *Birds of Switzerland*.

 ## Impressions